AngeloGiacco/MicrosoftTeamit/README.md

-# oundleschoolemail
+# MicrosoftTeamIT

 ## Description

-a website that reskins Reddit to look like an Oundle School email facility
+a website that reskins Reddit to look like Microsoft Teams

 🚀Uses reddit's API to collect reddit threads